 Chiropractors will also share tips on how you can help treat symptoms at home, too.

 This may include hot or cold treatments to reduce the pain or swelling in your neck.

-Your health insurance should be able to cover a Chiropractor treatment, however, check with your specialist about the cost a Chiropractor may charge your specific condition in case it is not covered by your insurance.
+Your health insurance should be able to cover a Chiropractic treatment, however, check with your representative about the cost in case your specific condition is not covered by your insurance.